 But here’s a fun fact — if facts about constipation qualify as “fun” — that may bring some comfort: Constipation in kids can be defined slightly differently than in adults.

-Whereas the traditional measure of constipation in adults is having three or fewer bowel movements per week, according to the National Institute of Diabetes and Digestive and Kidney Disorders (NIDDK), constipation in children is defined as fewer than two per week.
+Whereas the traditional measure of constipation in adults is having three or fewer bowel movements per week, according to the

 The take-home message?
 Your child’s frequency (or lack) of “going” might not be as unusual as you may think.